-6 best turbo trainers for cycling at home
+Saddle up without leaving the house on these top turbo trainers

 From smart models to wheel-on and direct-drive, here are our top picks for biking indoors

-You can even have a steak bake delivered directly to your door now without having to go anywhere near a Greggs.
-How’s that for a silver lining?

-Read more: Which type of bike should I buy?
-From electric to trail, here’s everything you need to know

-But perhaps one of the most surprising do-it-at-home trends to emerge from life in lockdown has been the boom in indoor cycling.
+Perhaps one of the most surprising do-it-at-home trends to emerge from life in lockdown, was the boom in indoor cycling.

 For the uninitiated, that’s exactly what it sounds like.
 Except, instead of attempting to pedal from room to room without knocking over house plants and priceless family heirlooms, it’s done with the help of a contraption known as a turbo trainer.

+Turbo trainers allow housebound cyclists to set their bikes up static, generating resistance to simulate real-world conditions.
 They’ve been a winter-training favourite among dedicated cyclists for some time, but lockdown restrictions have opened them up to a wider audience.

-To help you pick the right one, we put several to the test over the course of what proved to be a very sweaty month.
+To help you pick the right turbo trainer, we put several to the test over the course of what proved to be a very sweaty month.
 We were paying special attention to ride feel, functionality and value for money in every price bracket.

 Below you’ll find our top picks, as well as some essential information on finding the perfect turbo trainer to suit your needs.